LawleyClasses/230-spring2017/weekly_materials/week2/tuesdayExercise.md

 ## Formatting the Contents
 We're going to use some similar techniques to format the contents.

 Just as we did with the infobox, we also want to add a border and a background color.
 We also want to set a width, but we want the width to be determined by the items inside the box.
-To do that, we're going to use a CSS that changes the way the browser deals with the element as a whole: `display: inline-block` .
-This will allow the nav container to shrink to fit its contents.
+To do that, we're going to use a CSS that changes the way the browser deals with the element as a whole: [display: inline-block](http://www.w3schools.com/css/css_inline-block.asp).
+This property will allow the nav container to shrink to fit its contents.

 ```
 nav {